 My School uniform

-My school Uniform in the Sommer is for the girls a short skirt and a long T-shirt.
-The boys wear a jeans and a T-shirt to.
+In Sommer my school uniform is a short skirt and a long T-shirt for the girls.
+The boys wear jeans and a T-shirt too.
 In the winter the girls wear jeans and a pullover and boys wear the same.
 The clothes are always green and black.
 They are made of normal fabric.
-The colour of the clothes are for our school logo.
+The colours of the clothes are the same as the colours in our school logo.

 My opinion

-So if I had to wear school uniform I would leave school.
+If I had to wear school uniform I would leave school.
 I hate school uniforms.

-So I often wear pants at school but I wouldn't wear very short ones.
+I often wear pants at school but I wouldn't wear very short ones.

-So if I were decent I would wear jeans and T-shirts which I sometimes do.
+if I were decent I would wear jeans and T-shirts which I sometimes do.

-So I would rather not wear the school uniform because they look not so cool.
+I would rather not wear the school uniform because they look not so cool.

+Try to write a text rather than single sentences to give your opinion.
+Do not start your sentences with “so”

+You could start like this:

+I would rather not wear school uniforms because I don’t think that they look cool.
+In fact, I really hate the idea of school uniforms.
+If my school would introduce them, I might think about changing schools.

+In my opinion you should be dressed well at school…..